 If you will be 21 or older on test day, the only acceptable form of identification is an official government-issued photo ID, such as a driver’s license or passport, that meets all of the requirements above.
 Student ID cards are not valid forms of identification for test-takers who are 21 or older.

-Testing in India, Ghana, Nepal, Nigeria, and Pakistan
+Testing in Nepal, Nigeria, and Pakistan

-Testing in Egypt, Korea, Thailand, and Vietnam
+Testing in Jordan, Korea, Thailand, United Arab Emirates, and Vietnam

 A valid national ID card from the country in which you are testing or a valid passport from any country are the only acceptable forms of ID.
 The only exception to this policy is a U.S. Department of Defense (DoD) Common Access Card (CAC), which may be used instead of a passport.